iamdanog/DAN-token/README.md

 ········································|·············|·············|·············|···············|··············
 |  DAN                                  ·    4656856  ·    4656866  ·    4656859  ·       15.5 %  ·          -  │

+We have made these files available to everyone if they want to learn how to test and write cotnracts.
+Also in the interestes of transparency.

-HOW to use the test files
+How to use the test files

 You will need to set up an Alchemy account https://www.alchemy.com/ and use the API to be able to fork Ethereum